Marano di Valpolicella

 Marano di Valpolicella, in the Marano Valley, is considered the pearl of the Valpolicella Classica: here the green of vineyards, the white of cherry trees, the presence of terraces with dry stone walls and remains of ancient manors make this landscape magical and suggestive.

-Since ancient times, Marano and its mainly volcanic soils have been famous for the production of oil, cherries and great wines.
-Today it is famous for wines as Valpolicella, Ripasso, Recioto and Amarone.
+Since ancient times, Marano and its mainly volcanic soils have been famous for the production of olive oil, cherries and great wines, today the Valpolicella, Ripasso, Recioto and Amarone wines.

 In addition to the castle ruins, today Monte Castelon retains traces of the existence of an important temple dedicated to the Goddess Minerva’s cult, in Santa Maria di Minerbe.